RMLio/prov4itdata-web-app/docs/REPORT.md

 To this end, the following choices where made

 - The generated [RDF] data is accompanied by the corresponding provenance data.
-- The source data originating from the web services is mapped in a generic manner using widely known vocabularies.
+- The source data originating from the web services is mapped in a generic manner using established ontologies.

 ### Security and Privacy